How to boost your mood with a mindful outlook

 how-to-boost-your-mood-with-a-mindful-outlook-thumbanail

 When you hear the word ‘mindfulness,’ you probably think of clearing your mind while breathing deeply.
-In fact, it’s probably impossible to clear your mind completely but focusing on the breathing helps you to avoid getting caught up in negative thoughts and to let them pass in their own time.
+In fact, it’s probably impossible to clear your mind completely, but focusing on your breathing can help you to avoid getting caught up in negative thoughts and to let them pass in their own time.
 While mindfulness doesn’t have to be complicated, it is built on a foundation of learning that has been developed over thousands of years.
 There are lots of lessons from the world of mindfulness that can help you to live a happier and healthier life, even if you don’t actively practice it.
 A good example of this is mindful attitudes.

 What are mindful attitudes?